The Breadth of Carnival Artistry in Nine Photographs

 Founded in 1969, the Société de Saint Anne began as a small group of friends who met at a house in the Bywater and made their way through the French Quarter to the banks of the Mississippi River.
 The krewe continues this tradition, holding a memorial service on the riverbank each year, allowing participants to memorialize loved ones lost during the previous year.
 Some scatter ashes.
 The memorial gathering became more much impactful during the AIDS epidemic in the 1980s, as krewe members and the community at large suffered the loss of many loved ones.

-Emphasizing small but impeccably detailed shoebox floats and known as the Crescent City’s only “micro-krewe,” ‘tit Rex has over a 15-year waiting list to join.
-The parade allows for 30 floats, each pulled by its creator.
-In this photograph, some creative spectators joined the fun with their own miniature crowd scene, complete with Mardi Gras ladders, tarps, coolers, and signs to greet the passing floats.
+Emphasizing small but impeccably detailed shoebox floats and known as the Crescent City’s only “micro-krewe,” ‘Tit Rex has a 15-plus-year waiting list to join.
+The parade allows for 30 floats, each pulled by its creator and often accompanied by miniature throws.
+In this photograph, some creative spectators join the fun with their own miniature crowd scene, complete with Mardi Gras ladders, tarps, coolers, and signs to greet the passing floats.

-This image, titled Bria’s Birthday, shows the Edna Karr High School dance team on the NOMTOC parade route on the West Bank.
+This image shows the Edna Karr High School dance team on the NOMTOC parade route on the West Bank.
 Edna Karr’s dance team and marching band are fixtures of the Carnival parade season and even appeared in Beyoncé’s 2016 music video for “Formation.”
 Many female walking krewes have used African American high school dance teams as inspiration for their dances and costumes.

 Cherice Harrison-Nelson’s family has masked Indian for five generations, and, in addition to founding the Mardi Gras Indian Hall of Fame, she has been a vocal advocate for the artistic rights of Indians and their often-photographed handiwork.
 She designs and creates suits that visually express tradition, community, identity, and her West African heritage.
 In this photograph, she wears the suit she created in 2021, which was inspired by the Yoruba water deity Olokun.